 The relatives of legal permanent residents who may be sponsored include the spouse and unmarried children under 21 (F2A) and unmarried sons and daughters over the age of 21 (F2B).

 Unlike the Immediate Relatives of a U.S. Citizen, Other Relatives of U.S. Citizens and Relatives of Legal Permanent Residents categories are subject to statutory quotas and only a certain number of people are eligible for an immigrant visa number each fiscal year under these categories.
 Each category of individuals described here has its own quota which is then subdivided by country.
-Because so many people apply in these categories, the quotas get over-used or “over-subscribed,” meaning a backlog results.
-Individuals in these categories can be waiting for one or two years or up to 20 years to be able to apply for adjustment of status or apply for an immigrant visa at a U.S. Consulate abroad, depending on the category they fall into.
+Because so many people apply in these categories, the quotas get over-used or “over-subscribed,” meaning a backlog result.
+Individuals in these categories can be waiting for one or two years or even 30+ years to be able to apply for adjustment of status or apply for an immigrant visa at a U.S. Consulate abroad, depending on the category they fall into.

 The main focus of the I-130 petition process is to document the relationship.
 In most cases, as in the case of parents and children, a birth certificate or secondary evidence of parentage will suffice.
 The same goes for the siblings of U.S. Citizens, who will each have to provide a birth certificate to show that they share at least one parent.
-In the case of spouses, additional evidence will need to be submitted to document not only that the marriage is legal (i.e., a marriage certificate) but also evidence that the marriage is bona fide (i.e., evidence that the marriage was not entered into for the sole purpose of gaining immigration benefits).
+In the case of spouses, additional evidence will need to be submitted to document not only that the marriage is legal (i.e., a marriage certificate) but also evidence that the marriage is bona fide (i.e., evidence that the marriage was not entered into for the sole purpose of gaining US immigration benefits).